NATIONAL WHISKEY SOUR DAY

 - An unopened bottle of whiskey can be kept for over 100 years and will still be fit to drink.

-Have a whiskey sour.
+Have a whiskey sour with a friend this evening.
 (Remember always to drink responsibly and never drink and drive.)
 Use #NationalWhiskeySourDay to post on social media.

-Within our research, we were unable to find the creator or the origin of National Whiskey Sour Day.
+Within our research, we were unable to find the creator or the origin of this popular National Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!